 Unlike RFID-based systems, magnetic field-based proximity systems can pass through walls and structures.
 They can be used even in blind corners and warn through mounds of containers.
-The system can be used to not only detect people and assets but also avoid collision between two forklifts.
+The system used to not only detect people and assets but also avoid collision between two forklifts.
 When two forklifts fitted with proximity alert systems come in close contact, both operators receive an alert.
 The system can also be customized to meet the unique needs of a warehouse or establishment.
 Some of these customizations include:

-- Access Control: The alert system can be disabled if the forklift is passing through a protected area.
+- Access Control: The alert system can be disabled if the Forklift is passing through a protected area.
 Similarly, you can restrict access to people or vehicles not carrying the PPU or EPU and prevent them from entering protected areas.

 Benefits Of Using Magnetic Field-based Proximity Alert Systems

 The system has a built-in relay to alert operators if the unit isn’t functioning correctly.
 It’s hardly possible that the hardware would fail.
 The PPU also sends off an active status indication every few seconds.
 And if it has a low battery, a warning is sounded.
-Multiple exact timed handshakes help to remove any nuisance alerts, ensuring the alerts are reliable.
+Multiple exact timed handshakes help to remove any nuisance alerts, ensuring the signals are reliable.

 - Precise and Clear:

-It can be used in a wide range of industries, including automotive, steel, glass, oil and gas, and warehousing.
+Used in a wide range of industries, including automotive, steel, glass, oil and gas, and warehousing.
 It works even the pedestrian is working with his back turned.
 The magnetic field can penetrate through walls, racks, and blind corners.